FidgetCube/HackTheBox_writeups/sherlocks/lockpick/readme.md

 print("[+] Decryption Completed")
   ```

-Here you can see the routine executed successfully, decrypting filesand removing the encrypted versions
+Here you can see the routine executed successfully, decrypting files and removing the encrypted versions

 ![image](https://github.com/user-attachments/assets/de371206-8928-405d-9be8-3b1f556b4787)